When is high-risk auto insurance required?

 Secured with SHA-256 Encryption

-Car insurance for bad drivers can get worse if they have poor credit.
+Bad driver car insurance can get worse if they have poor credit.
 High-risk car insurance companies issue more expensive rates to people with bad credit because it correlates to a high chance of filing claims.

 Excellent credit does the opposite.
 Auto insurance companies correlate excellent and good credit with a low chance of filing a car insurance claim.